 The OR Project Manager will prepare a report for the OPG Project Director's acceptance, cataloguing all aspects of compliance with the Project scope, including a signed off and completed deficiency list.

-The OR Project Manager will prepare a deficiency report for any deficiencies remaining uncorrected after Final Contract Completion.

-The report will indicate the nature of such deficiencies, their deviation from the approved design and/or scope, their impact (if any) on the operation, maintenance and life-cycle cost to operate the facility, and the changes made to the Contract Price to permit acceptance of such remaining deficiencies.
+The report will indicate the detailed nature of such deficiencies (including location, sketches, photos and any other relevant information), their deviation from the approved design and/or scope, their impact (if any) on the operation, maintenance and life-cycle cost to operate the facility, and the changes made to the Contract Price to permit acceptance of such remaining deficiencies.
 This report will be submitted to the OPG Project Director for acceptance/approval.